 All full-time civilian employees may be scheduled to work 40-hours per workweek, or eight-hour shifts, based upon 2,080 hours per calendar year.
 All part-time and temporary employees may be scheduled to work less than 40-hours per workweek, or less than eight-hour shifts.
 In accordance with the Fair Labor Standards Act (FLSA), the town must compensate a nonexempt employee for all hours worked in excess of 40 in a workweek.
-Only hours worked will count for purposes of calculating overtime.
 Time worked over 40-hours per week will be paid at time and one half.
-Time off for holidays, vacation benefits, sick leave benefits, personal days, bereavement leave, time off to vote, or other leave time will not be considered as hours worked for the purpose of calculating overtime.
+Time off for paid time off (PTO) benefits, bereavement leave, time off to vote, or other leave time will not be considered as hours worked for the purpose of calculating overtime.
+Time off for holidays will be considered as hours worked for the purpose of calculating overtime.